Sri LankaTraveler View

 COVID-19 Travel Information

-- COVID-19 in Sri Lanka October 25, 2021 Make sure you are fully vaccinated before traveling to Sri Lanka.
-Unvaccinated travelers should avoid nonessential travel to Sri Lanka.
+- COVID-19 in Sri Lanka July 18, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to Sri Lanka.
+If you are not up to date with COVID-19 vaccines, avoid travel to Sri Lanka.

 Travel Health Notices